ory/sdk/clients/client/dart/doc/V0alpha2Api.md

 var api_instance = new V0alpha2Api();
-var flow = flow_example; // String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var xSessionToken = xSessionToken_example; // String | The Session Token of the Identity performing the settings flow. var cookie = cookie_example; // String | CSRF Cookie  The CSRF cookie for browsers flow. var submitSelfServiceLoginFlowBody = new SubmitSelfServiceLoginFlowBody(); // SubmitSelfServiceLoginFlowBody |
+var flow = flow_example; // String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var xSessionToken = xSessionToken_example; // String | The Session Token of the Identity performing the settings flow. var cookie = cookie_example; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. var submitSelfServiceLoginFlowBody = new SubmitSelfServiceLoginFlowBody(); // SubmitSelfServiceLoginFlowBody |

 try {